Body of sternum

 Definition

-The body sternum is the central part of sternum, between the manubrium and the xyphoid process.
+The body sternum is the central part of sternum, between the manubrium and the xiphoid process.
 It is composed by several bones (sternebrae) and segments, depending on the species (horses 7-8, pigs 6, dogs 8-9).
 The bony segments are united by intervening cartilages of fused by synostoses but remain separate in some species of domestic animals.

 On the dorsolateral part of the body are the costal notches for costal cartilages of sternal ribs.